 infinite players play with boundaries.

-Leading this giant leap is not for the fainthearted — and it certainly ‘takes a village’ to pull it off.
+Leading this paradign shift is not for the fainthearted — and it certainly ‘takes a village’ to pull it off.
 This is why Project 10X first and foremost focuses on growing highly distributed ‘leadership everywhere’ within and around your organization — leadership that is conscious, caring, committed and courageous — leadership that is highly entrepreneurial, adaptable and systems-minded — leadership that rapidly grows its capacity to lead lasting systemic change and multiply the 'true wealth' the organization generates for all its stakeholders.

 Is Project 10X a moonshot?
 Absolutely — and it’s a critical one for any organization realistic about surviving and thriving in the 21st century.
 But we also recognize that organization leaders must attend to their short- and medium-term objectives of increasing their organizations’ performance, innovation, engagement and growth — NOW.
 Project 10X is designed for BOTH-AND: It always begins with the top priority organizational challenge that the organization is facing here and now — and uses this [and other real-life] challenges as developmental drivers to grow longer-term, paradigm-shifting leadership and changemaking capacity throughout the leadership networks in the organization.